 The Gifted Child Education certificate and M. Ed. concentration are advanced work for practicing teachers.
 Through the ASTL program, this course also aligns with the NBPTS Propositions - the first five of which are also the first five ASTL learning outcomes.
-Specifically, this course addresses the following propositions:
+Specifically, this course addresses: